-Connect data from Azure Active Directory (Azure AD)
+Connect Azure Active Directory (Azure AD) data to Azure Sentinel

-Any Azure AD license (Free/O365/P1/P2) is sufficient to ingest sign-in logs into Azure Sentinel.
+An Azure Active Directory P1 or P2 license is required to ingest sign-in logs into Azure Sentinel.
+Any Azure AD license (Free/O365/P1/P2) is sufficient to ingest the other log types.
 Additional per-gigabyte charges may apply for Azure Monitor (Log Analytics) and Azure Sentinel.

 Your user must be assigned the Azure Sentinel Contributor role on the workspace.

 Your user must be assigned the Global Administrator or Security Administrator roles on the tenant you want to stream the logs from.

 Your user must have read and write permissions to the Azure AD diagnostic settings in order to be able to see the connection status.

 In Azure Sentinel, select Data connectors from the navigation menu.

 From the data connectors gallery, select Azure Active Directory and then select Open connector page.